CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_04.md

 ![alt text](../images/04-automl_data_preview.png "Specify the data set details")

+Also have a look at the `Profile` tab.
+This allows to see a brief overview of the data and can give early indication, if the data or some features are skewed.

 Under `Advanced Settings`, it might be useful to set `Max concurrent iterations` to `4`, so that we utilize all cores available.

 Once we start training, it'll take a few minutes to ramp up the experiment.
 Overall, the 25 iterations take quite a while.
 Once they are through, you should see something like this: